JetBrains/intellij-sdk-docs/intro/sdk_code_guidelines.md

 ## Group and Artifact ID
 When creating a Gradle-based IntelliJ Platform plugin, the plugin's Maven coordinates (`Group ID`, `Artifact ID`, `Version`) are defined.

-The `Group ID` for SDK plugins is always `org.intellij.sdk`.
+The `Group ID` for the SDK plugins is always `org.intellij.sdk`.

-The `Artifact ID` is a succinct derivative of the plugin directory name.
+The `Artifact ID` is a brief derivative of the plugin directory name.
 An `Artifact ID` should not contain symbols.

 For _basic_ code samples, it is not necessary to include "basic" in the `Artifact ID`.
 For example, the `foo_basics` directory name would have the `Artifact ID` `foo`.

 A plugin with a longer directory name, such as `conditional_operator_intention`, could have the more succinct `Artifact ID` of `conditionalOperatorIntention`.
-(For legacy reasons, the `conditional_operator_intention` plugin uses a more succinct `Artifact ID`.)
+(For legacy reasons, the `conditional_operator_intention` plugin uses a more concise `Artifact ID`.)

 ## Plugin ID Conventions
 The plugin ID appears between `<id>` elements in the `plugin.xml` file.